foroco/php-browser-detection/README.md

 composer require foroco/php-browser-detection
 `

-Or simply upload library file `BrowserDetection.php` (placed in the `src` directory) to your project and connect it in PHP script by use `require_once` (see usage cases bellow).
+Or simply upload library file `BrowserDetection.php` (placed in the `src` directory) to your project and connect it in PHP script by using `require_once` (see usage cases bellow).

 ## Usage

 The library will try to get environment data from the `HTTP_USER_AGENT` header sent by the HTTP client.
-Library PHP Class `BrowserDetection` contains four public methods which returns Array or JSON string of recognized data from `HTTP_USER_AGENT`:
+Library PHP Class `BrowserDetection` contains four public methods which return Array or JSON string of recognized data from `HTTP_USER_AGENT`:

 * `getAll();`
 * `getOS();`
 * `getBrowser();`
 * `getDevice();`

-First argument should contains User-Agent string from the `HTTP_USER_AGENT` header or your custom User-Agent string.\
+First argument should contain User-Agent string from the `HTTP_USER_AGENT` header or your custom User-Agent string.\
-Second argument (optional) may contains 'JSON' if you want to get returned result as JSON format.
+Second argument (optional) may contain 'JSON' if you want to get returned result as JSON format.

 ```php
 <?php